NirmitSawant/Flutter_Bloc/README.md

 2) _Coming Soon...._

-### To learn from the repo, do follow the branches in the order!
+### To learn from the repo, do follow the branches in the order as they are in the index!